-Tuesday 10 July 2018 – Templegate Developments Limited, the joint venture partnership of Evans Property Group and Keyland Developments, has submitted a planning application to Leeds City Council to build a further 700 new homes on the 170 acre Skelton Gate site within the Leeds Aire Valley.
+Tuesday 6th November 2018 – Templegate Developments Limited, the joint venture partnership of Evans Property Group and Keyland Developments, has secured a £20M loan from Homes England to support its delivery of a new mixed-use sustainable community at Skelton Gate in Leeds Aire Valley.

 As part of the development proposals, Templegate Developments Limited is also transferring its interests in those parts of Skelton Lake within the site to Leeds City Council in order for the Council to create, possibly in partnership with the RSPB, a new nature reserve.
 Templegate Developments has also committed to a significant financial contribution to the ongoing management cost of the nature reserve.